Where You’ll Be:

 What You’ll Do:

-On the training day, you will learn how to identify common pollinators and the plants they depend on, with practical in-field techniques guided by a Butterfly Pavilion protocol.
-After the training, volunteers will participate independently by completing brief surveys at assigned sites.
+On the training day, you will learn how to identify and record butterflies of the front range!
+After the training, volunteers will participate independently by completing brief surveys at sites of their choosing.
 Surveys occur once per month for the remainder of the monitoring season, ensuring consistent data collection.
 Training Date: Sunday, May 31st Monitoring Duration: May – November

 Why It Matters: